nassimus26/FlowControl/README.md

 # FlowControl

-Powerful Thread Pool Executor with Flow Control and BatchBuffer execution
+Tiny but powerful Thread Pool Executor with Flow Control and BatchBuffer execution

 **Features :**